WNRJ (AM): Move to 1200

 Based on applications filed in January 2004 and November 2005, the FCC granted this station a construction permit on October 25, 2007, to change broadcast frequencies from 1470 kHz to 1200 kHz, increase daytime signal power to 22,000 watts, change critical hours signal power to 8,000 watts, and decrease nighttime signal power to just nine watts.
 The low nighttime power is required to protect the signal of clear channel AM WOAI in San Antonio, Texas, which also broadcasts at 1200 kHz.

 The station was assigned the WRWB call sign by the FCC on September 1, 2008.

 2010s

 The call sign was changed again to WNBL on November 1, 2010, to match the station's "Better Life Radio" branding.
 As WNBL, the station played music on weekdays with educational and inspirational programs on Saturday plus religious programs on Sunday.
 After construction and testing were completed in January 2011, the station received a new broadcast license for the new 1200 kHz frequency on February 8, 2011.

 The call sign was reverted to WEMM and the station was rebranded as "Shine 1200" on December 20, 2011.
 The new format is gospel music.

 On July 2, 2015, WEMM changed its call sign to WZPS and rebranded as "Spirit 1200".
 On January 3, 2017, WZPS changed its call sign to WYSN.
 On May 19, 2023, the station changed its call sign to WJOE.
 On November 13, 2023, the station changed its call sign to WNRJ.

+2020s

+Om February 5, 2026, Total Media Group of Jackson, Ohio, owners of WIRO in Ironton, Ohio and WLGC in Greenup, Kentucky, announced that they had entered into an agreement with Bristol Broadcasting Group to purchase WNRJ, translator W237ER (95.3 FM) and the WNRJ transmitter site for $230,000.
+The agreement was approved by the FCC and consummated on April 9, 2026.
+Upon finalization of the purchase, Total Media Group moved their conservative talk format, branded as "The Eagle", from WIRO to WNRJ.